-CMHA will maintain a separate wait list for its Moderate Rehab, NED2, Mainstream each Project Based Voucher Project, RAD Choice Mobility and HUD VASH programs.
+CMHA will maintain a separate wait list for its Moderate Rehab, NED2, Mainstream each Project Based Voucher Projects, RAD Choice Mobility and HUD VASH programs.
 Referrals will be received for these programs in accordance with program regulations.
-Applicants will be ranked according to date and time of referral.
+Applicants will be ranked according to date and time of referral, unless a preference is indicated above.